 On a cold November day, a man named Benoit Mandelbrot was born

-- The World Ends With You has Sho Minamimoto, who shouts trigonometric functions when attacking, is the trope image for Mouthful of Pi and is also a complete psychopath.
-To get an idea, see the quote page.
-(You zetta sons of digits.)
+- The World Ends with You has Sho Minamimoto, who shouts trigonometric functions when attacking, gives out missions like "Beat the bosses of 2.2360679's 0 + 5. t = 60 min."note , is the trope image for Mouthful of Pi and is also a complete psychopath.
+He's still like this three years later.